trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2016-08-01-Kripalu-Yoga.markdown

 ---
 title: "Kripalu Yoga (Starts Nov.
 17)"
 categories: class
 classidentifier: kripalu
 teacher: brant
 type: session
 number: 6
 dropins: yes
-fee: $?? for 6 classes.
-Drop-in fee $15
+fee: Drop-in fee $15
 ---
 A Kripalu Yoga practice gives equal focus to the mind, body, and spirit.
 It can initiate a gradual process of physical healing, psychological growth, and spiritual awakening - transforming your "inner critic" to your "inner witness."
 This class is appropriate for beginners and experienced practitioners.